Who is this for: Organization Medical Administrators, Team Medical Staff, Coaches and Managers.

 The Sport Concussion Assessment Tool 5 (SCAT5) is a standardized concussion screening tool that is used by medical professionals.
 It is used to assess athletes 13 years of age and older for a variety of physical and mental changes following a head injury and acts as an aid in the evaluation process.
 The results are compared to a previously recorded baseline assessment or to a normative score and are used to assist in understanding whether a suspected concussion is present.

 Depending on your level of medical training and your organization's concussion policy, you'll see up to 13 sections in our athlete assessments.
 The SCAT5 has 2 components: an immediate assessment, as well as an off-field evaluation.
 It is comprised of different tests including the Initial Assessment, Maddocks Score, Glasgow Coma Scale, Cervical Spine Exam, Symptom Evaluation, Cognitive Assessment, Neurological Exam, Balance Test and Delayed Recall.
+If you are a user without a medical license or insurance, you might see just a few of these tests: the Initial Assessment, Maddocks Score, and Symptom Evaluation (these make up the Concussion Recognition Tool, aka CRT5).

 You can move to whichever section of the test you prefer by tapping on the “Jump To Page” bar at the bottom, as well as by tapping on the arrows or swiping to move forwards and backwards.
 It is important to note that scores on these sections should not be solely used to make, or exclude, the diagnosis of a concussion.